 What does end of financial year mean?

-Australian law requires all business owners to keep records of all their financial transactions throughout each fiscal year .
+Australian law requires all business owners to keep records of all their financial transactions throughout each financial year.
+Keeping accurate financial records is essential for compliance and accurate tax filing.
 The end-of-financial-year period is when business owners need to finalise all their financial details from the previous 12 months.
 This means preparing records of your business income and expenses and filing all the paperwork required.

-This typically includes completing your organisation’s bookkeeping and business plan for the new financial year and preparing the documentation for your company’s tax return.
+Reviewing and organising your financial records, such as payroll, profit and loss statements, balance sheets and cash flow records, is necessary to accurately prepare and file tax returns.
+This typically includes finalising your organisation’s bookkeeping for the financial year and preparing the documentation for your company’s tax return.

-In Australia, the financial year always ends on 30 June.
-The new financial year starts on 1 July each year and runs for the next 12 months.
+In Australia, the financial year ends on 30 June.
+The financial year starts on 1 July each year and runs for the next 12 months.
+The tax year in Australia also runs from 1 July to 30 June.
 These financial year dates are always the same.

 Run final reports